ampere-dev/ampere-dev.github.io/README.md

-Static HTML Website
+Ampere.dev Static Website

-This repository hosts a lightweight, static website built with standard HTML, CSS, and JavaScript.
-The site is designed to [briefly describe purpose, e.g., serve as a personal portfolio, informational page, or small business site] and is hosted on GitHub Pages for easy deployment and accessibility.
+This repository hosts a lightweight, static website for ampere.dev, built with standard HTML, CSS, and JavaScript.
+The site serves as a professional landing page to showcase the ampere.dev project and its capabilities.
+It is hosted on GitHub Pages for seamless deployment and accessibility.
 Table of Contents

 Features